Preventing Prompt Injection with Type-Directed Privilege Separation: Related Work

-A more resilient approach is to fine-tune the foundation model itself on prompt injection data \citep{chenStruQDefendingPrompt2024a, pietJatmoPromptInjection2024, chenSecAlignDefendingPrompt2025, chenMetaSecAlignSecure2025}.
-Approaches such as StruQ \citep{chenStruQDefendingPrompt2024a} and SecAlign \citep{chenSecAlignDefendingPrompt2025} propose training-time techniques that help the model ignore prompt injections at test time.
-These methods can be considered analogous to adversarial training in the computer vision domain \citep{madryDeepLearningModels2019a}.
-A key advantage of these approaches compared to detector-based methods is that they prevent the effects of prompt injections outright; with detectors, false negatives that are not caught can still impact the downstream undefended model.
-Unfortunately, fine-tuning approaches can be difficult to deploy at scale due to associated training costs and potential drops in utility.
-Approaches such as Meta SecAlign \citep{chenMetaSecAlignSecure2025} demonstrate with additional techniques fine-tuning is feasible, but in general model providers have been hesitant.
-In addition, fine-tuning approaches do not provide guarantees to security and are vulnerable to adaptive attacks \citep{carliniAdversarialExamplesAre2017a}.
+A more resilient approach is to fine-tune the language model itself on prompt injection data \citep{chenStruQDefendingPrompt2024a, pietJatmoPromptInjection2024, chenSecAlignDefendingPrompt2025, chenMetaSecAlignSecure2025}.
+Approaches such as StruQ \citep{chenStruQDefendingPrompt2024a} and SecAlign \citep{chenSecAlignDefendingPrompt2025} propose training-time techniques that help the model ignore prompt injection attacks during inference.
+These methods can be considered analogous to adversarial training for computer vision models \citep{madryDeepLearningModels2019a}.
+A key advantage of these techniques is that they actively stop injections; with detectors, false negatives that are not caught can still impact the downstream model.
+Unfortunately, fine-tuning approaches are vulnerable to adaptive attacks, which can generate strong injection payloads even when access is restricted to just model outputs at inference-time \citep{wenRLHammerLLMs2025, nasrAttackerMovesSecond2025}.